sphars/spencerharston.com/src/about.md

 I'm married to a wonderful wife and I'm father to the cutest girl and the sweetest boy.
 Currently residing in Ogden, UT.

-I'm working as a software engineer for $BIG_COMPANY.
+I'm working as a software engineer for $COMPANY.

 ## Contact Me

-I don't post often to social media, but I do check it!
+I don't post often to social media, but I do check it regularly!
 You can find me at

 - Mastodon: [mastodon.social/@sphars]({{meta.social.mastodon}})
 - Bluesky: [@sphars.bsky.social]({{meta.social.bluesky}})